State SynchronizationSchema Definition

 CollectionSchema

-The CollectionSchema can only be used with JavaScript so far.
-Haxe, C#, Lua and C++ clients are not supported yet.
+CollectionSchema is only available for JavaScript SDK - Haxe, C#, Lua and C++ clients are not implemented.

 The CollectionSchema works similarly as the ArraySchema, with the caveat that you don’t have control over its indexes.